osjacky430/tmr_listener/README.md

 ### Generate tm external script language

+TM external message is complicated for end user to use, not only because there are some undocumented or unclear behavior, but also because there are a lot of rules to keep in mind.
+As a result, it is extremely easy to screw things up. `tmr_listener` knows your pain, and it strives to simplify the process of message generation by making the code fail as early as possible.

+The generation of external script message is composed of three parts: `Header` , `Command` , and `End` signal.
+See [reference manual](https://www.tm-robot.com/en/wpdmdownload/expression-editor-manual_sw1-82/) for all the `Header` and `Command` (functions) that can be used.

-TM external message is complicated for end user to generate, and can easily screw things up.
-Therefore, `tmr_listener` provides some handy ways to generate them. `tmr_listener` creates several global `Header` instances, i.e., `TMSCT` , `TMSTA` , `TMSVR` , and `CPERR` .
-Also, for all motion functions and their corresponding overload functions, tmr_listener creates a `FunctionSet` instance for them.
-By doing so, we can avoid syntax error or typo, since the interface acts as if you are writing c++ code, typo simply indicates compile error.
+First of all, `tmr_listener` creates four global `Header` instances, i.e., `TMSCT` , `TMSTA` , `TMSVR` , and `CPERR`.
+These headers are used as the starting of the message generation / parsing.
+Secondly, for all functions (motion functions, math functions, etc.) and their corresponding overload functions, tmr_listener creates a `FunctionSet` instance for them.
+By doing so, we can avoid syntax error or typo, since the interface acts as if you were writing c++ code, typo simply indicates compile error.

-With `tmr_listener` , user can generate listen node command relatively easy, by fluent interface:
+With `tmr_listener`, command generation becomes pretty intuitive, by fluent interface:

 ```cpp
 using namespace tmr_listener; // for TMSCT and ID, End